aipachakutiqwan/knowledge-rag/README.md

 ### 🔭 Data Preprocessing:

-Prior to running the ablative analysis, the dataset requires preprocessing.
+Prior to running the next ablative analysis, the dataset requires preprocessing.
 This essential step includes textualizing the graph nodes and edges, embedding the questions, and then saving the resulting graphs in the PyTorch Geometric Data format.
 Finally, the dataset must be correctly split into train, validation, and test sets.
 Use the below commands to preprocess the datasets.

 ```
 ## ExplaGraphs